tgc-bot/FourAcesContracts/.github/ISSUE_TEMPLATE/staff-changes.md

 ---
 name: Change Staff Contract
-about: Modify the staff contract
+about: Modify the Terms of Staff
+title: ''
+labels: staff
+assignees: ''

 ---